This post may contain affiliate links. Please see our disclosure policy.

-Chopped kale salad with a maple vinaigrette, pecans and apples is a great alternative to coleslaw.
+Chopped kale salad with apples, pecans and maple vinaigrette is a great alternative to coleslaw.
 Manservant didn’t believe me until he tried this!

 So what exactly makes a good kale salad?
 A really good massage and lots of chopping.
 The kale, that is.
 I chose to use a redbor or Red Russian kale.
 Pretty and ruffly and purple, this kale would also make part of a great centerpiece.